TOAST-DOCS/API-Gateway/en/console-guide.md

 ### Create Method
 - Create **HTTP Method** under the selected resource path.
     - Supported HTTP methods: HEAD, OPTIONS, GET, POST, PUT, DELETE, PATCH
 - **Method Name**: Canonical name of the method.
-The name is displayed as a description on the resource tree screen
+The name is displayed as a description on the resource tree screen.
 - **Method Description**: It is a description about the method.
 - **Backend endpoint type**
     - HTTP(S): Passes API requests received by API Gateway to the defined backend endpoint URL path.